 We are proud to not only offer our students among the most substantial stipends of any Writing Program in the country, but to provide full and equal funding to every student we accept.
 We feel this contributes substantially to the sense of fairness and collegiality in our workshops.
 Both years in the program are funded by a University Fellowship.
 In 2021-22, the value of full tuition remission is $57,750, and the University fellowship stipend is $28,152 for 12 months.

 Other Forms of Support

-There are also two highly competitive university-wide fellowships which Writing Program students are urged to apply for separately.
+There are also three highly competitive university-wide fellowships which Writing Program students are urged to apply for separately.
 (The only students in the Writing Program who receive a different level of support are those who win these fellowships.)
-Women who graduated from (or will graduate from) an undergraduate institution in the United States should consider applying for the Mr. and Mrs. Spencer T. Olin Fellowships for Women in Graduate Study.
-In addition to the same full tuition scholarships, the Olin Fellowships in 2021-22 carry a stipend of $36,720 over the course of 12 months and, if academic performance is satisfactory, they are renewable for the length of the degree program.

 There are no special awards for foreign applicants.
-Except for the Olin Fellowship and The Chancellor's Graduate Fellowship Program, there is no special application form for applying for financial aid.
-The financial statement referred to in the application form is not required for first-year support, but you may request it from the Graduate School (after January 1st) if you wish to apply for a loan to supplement any award you might receive.
+Except for the fellowships listed above, there are no special application forms for applying for financial aid.
+The financial statement referred to in the application form is not required for first-year support, but you may request it from the Office of Graduate Studies (after January 1st) if you wish to apply for a loan to supplement any award you might receive.